What is the Purpose of the Public Register of Estate Agents and Salespersons?

 - Know whether a real estate agent or salesperson has received any disciplinary action within the last two years;

-- Know whether any awards have been conferred on a real estate agent or salesperson by the Council; and
+- Know whether any awards have been conferred on a real estate agent or salesperson by the Council and/or relevant industry associations; and

-- Know whether a salesperson has closed HDB resale transactions in the last 24 months.^
+- Know whether a salesperson has closed HDB and private residential transactions in the last 24 months.^

 Estate agents and salespersons must have a valid licence or registration granted by the CEA before they are allowed to conduct estate agency work.